Aggressive restrictions notably slow coronavirus in California tech hub

-SACRAMENTO, Calif., April 7 (Reuters) - California’s Santa Clara County, the technology hub hit hard by some of the first American cases of the coronavirus, dramatically slowed the illness with early and aggressive shelter-at-home rules, public health officer Sara Cody said on Tuesday.
+SACRAMENTO, Calif.
+(Reuters) - California’s Santa Clara County, the technology hub hit hard by some of the first American cases of the coronavirus, dramatically slowed the illness with early and aggressive shelter-at-home rules, public health officer Sara Cody said on Tuesday.

 The county of about 2 million people, located south of San Francisco, was initially on track to develop an estimated 50,000 cases of COVID-19, the respiratory disease caused by the novel coronavirus ravaging communities across the globe, by May 1.
 It now may have just 2,500 to 12,000, Cody told a meeting of the Santa Clara Board of Supervisors.